0%

 Long-Term Outlook

 Recurrent sinus infections can sometimes cause swelling near the tear ducts or eye sockets.
-Keeping inflammation under control through good ENT care helps preserve both nasal and ocular health.
+Staying on top of ENT care keeps both your nasal passages and eyes healthy.

 When to Seek Medical Advice